indole/indole/README.md

 # INDOLE

-INDOLE is a data transfer tool focus on privacy protection on Internet
+INDOLE is an open framework for data transfer with fully customized protocol by end user.

-THE PRINCIPLE of INDOLE is:
+# Logo

-    an open framework for data transfer with fully customized protocol by end user.
+Here is the sdf file of indole [LOGO](indole.sdf).

-If you want to use INDOLE logo, build it by [open babel](http://openbabel.org).
-For example:
+If you want another format, build it by [open babel](http://openbabel.org).

 ```sh
 obabel indole.sdf -O indole.png -d --title ""